 Five Steps for Gaining Control of Your Investments and Avoiding Mistakes

-Carl Richards will speak at the 2015 AAII Investor Conference this fall; go to www.aaii.com/conference for more details.
+Carl Richards recently spoke at the 2015 AAII Investor Conference.
+For information on how to subscribe to recordings of the presentations, go to www.aaii.com/conferenceaudio for more details.

 We just don’t know what will happen next.
 It’s a reality that can be hard to handle as an investor.